-In a contrast to the optimization scheme described above, where the encoder always filters all the CTUs in the slice and accumulates every CTU’s distortion for both the default BaseQP and the finalBaseQPj, this optimization scheme 2 proposes to only filter one out of every four CTUs, which skips three CTU’s inference and saves more encoding time, during the process of selecting the best QP offset.
+In contrast to the optimization scheme described above, where the encoder always filters all the CTUs in the slice and accumulates every CTU’s distortion for both the default BaseQP and the finalBaseQPj, this optimization scheme 2 proposes to only filter one out of every four CTUs, which skips three CTU’s inference and saves more encoding time, during the process of selecting the best QP offset.
 As shown in Figure 3, only the shaded CTUs are filtered and used in calculating the distortion from the original CTUs.
 The main process is described below: